sigmabread/Horizon/README.md

-# Horizon
+# UBGi-PROX

-Welcome to Horizon, a downloadable web application by Helix that provides instant access to unblocked games.
+Welcome to UBGi's Proxy, a downloadable web application by Helix - edited by sigmabread - that provides instant access to unblocked games.
 This guide will help you get started quickly.

 ## Features